 Financial technology (FinTech) aims to improve and automate the use of financial services.
-Using specialized software and algorithms, FinTech enables companies, business owners, and consumers to manage their financial transactions and processes better.
-At the same time, FinTech promises to increase efficiency, expand its scope, increase competition, and encourage financial inclusion in the delivery of financial services.
+Using specialized software and algorithms, FinTech enables companies, business owners, and consumers to better manage their financial transactions and processes.
+At the same time, FinTech promises to increase efficiency, expand its scope, increase competition, and encourage financial inclusion in delivering financial services.

 The Landscape of FinTech Regulation

 The FinTech industry is still growing at a young and extraordinary pace, making the financial regulators around the world uneasy to understand these new technologies and how they fit into the existing regulatory framework.
-Regulators are aware of the need for innovation, so they try to support and promote FinTech activities through actions such as the creation of regulatory virtual spaces.
+Regulators are aware of the need for innovation, so they try to support and promote FinTech activities through actions such as creating regulatory virtual spaces.